jnozzi/cocoadev.com/markdown/CreatingAudioFilesWithQuickTime.md

 I am obviously going to buffer the output in case the encoding is slower than the replay, but only to a certain limit.
 If you have a too slow machine, you'll have to expect that the sound will not be right.
 However, it is expected that most users will actually turn off replay while encoding the output since most users machines can actually encode faster than real time.

--- General/EliasMartenson
+-- EliasMartenson

 ----

 Check out the play buffered sound file at www.snoize.com.
 It uses a high priority thread to read from disk, and then uses a ring buffer to pass the data to the coreaudio thread.
 You can use the same technique in reverse to write to disk.
 Note that the example is in Cocoa, and uses some sophisticated techniques to change mach thread priorities, and does some weird mach memory mapping, but essentially the algorithm is rather simple, it boils down to (in C++):

-General/OSStatus coreAudioCallback (General/AudioBufferList * buffs, UInt32 frames, /*all the other stuff*/)
+OSStatus coreAudioCallback (AudioBufferList * buffs, UInt32 frames, /*all the other stuff*/) {
-{
     if(ringBuffer.room() >= frames) {
         ringBuffer.copy(buffs, frames);